-This course surveys the political, economic, social, cultural and intellectual history of Mexicans on the Pacific Coast from Pre-Columbian times, through the Spanish Colonial era, the Mexican period, and to the Euro-American presence.
+Students survey the political, economic, social, cultural and intellectual history of Mexicans on the Pacific Coast from Pre-Columbian times, through the Spanish

+Colonial era, the Mexican period, and to the Euro-American presence.
 Special emphasis will be placed on California.
 (CSU GE Area D • IGETC Area 4)